 Events & Actions are actions that are taken when an event occurs.
 In other words, a specific action is taken when a user triggers a condition based on its properties.
-These conditions include: User is Enabled, User is Disabled, User is Added, From Source, or For All Users.
+You can also select users with other conditions not based on user properties.
+These include: User is Enabled, User is Disabled, User is Added, From Source, or For All Users.
+Note: For these conditions, the preview's user counts represent the maximum number of eligible users.

 There are various action types.
 The following require no configuration and can be setup within the Events & Actions tab of a destination: